-When I say that this is ruggedly built, I really mean it.
+When I say that this is ruggedly built, I mean it.
 In the hand, this feels like a big chunk of metal, and with a weight of 1.1lbs (496g), it weighs as much as some smaller monopods do in their entirety.
 I wouldn’t say that this is a bad thing, but it is worth taking into account when you are considering how you might use this product.

 This monopod foot is something you can screw onto the bottom of your monopod to add additional lateral stability.
 It is built to spend its life down in the dirt, and you can safely put your foot on any of the feet to firmly plant it further into the ground without fear of damaging it.
 When used in this way, it does add a lot of stability to a monopod setup.
-We’re obviously not talking tripod levels of stability here, but it’s certainly an obvious improvement over a monopod on its own.
+We’re not talking tripod levels of stability here, but it’s certainly a noticeable improvement over a monopod on its own.

 Using The Integrated Ball Head

-Once you have your monopod attached to the feet you have the option to unlock the integrated ball head.
+Once you have your monopod attached to the feet, you have the option to unlock the integrated ball head.
 When the orange metal collar is screwed down, the monopod is locked into the vertical position.
-If you rotate the collar clockwise it will lift up to reveal and unlock a small ball head.
+If you rotate the collar clockwise, it will lift up to reveal and unlock a small ball head.
 The tension of this ball head, when unlocked, is controlled by a small rubber-covered locking knob on the underside of the feet.